What Is a Work Order? (And What to Include in One)

 • Determine goals and metrics for success: Establishing specific goals will give you a foundation with which to evaluate how successful your work order management system can be.
 Goals may include reducing equipment downtime, increasing asset lifespan or improving technician response times.
 You can measure success through key performance indicators, such as the average time it takes to complete a work order or the number of maintenance tasks completed on time.

-• Create a standard work order process: Standardizing processes for work orders reduces variations in tasks.
+• Create a standard work order process: Standardizing processes for maintenance reduces variations in tasks.
 As a work order becomes more consistent, aspects of a task — like cost, required parts or tools and delivery times — can be anticipated.

-• Choose work order software to manage workflows: Work order software can automate specific steps, store maintenance records on a centralized platform and keep tasks and resources from overlapping.
+• Use software to manage workflows: Work order software can automate specific steps, store maintenance records on a centralized platform and keep tasks and resources from overlapping.

 Benefits of Using Work Order Software